 An individual wishing to take a course for academic credit during the fall or spring semesters must complete the Continuing Studies’ application process by submitting an application with one letter of recommendation and official college and university transcripts, pay a $35 application fee, and receive an offer of admission.
-Click HERE for additional information and an application form.
+Learn more about the process.

 Individuals desiring to take a course for academic credit in the summer but with no plans to continue into the fall should complete the Summer Session application/registration form found on the Visiting Students’ web page.